gekkota-os/SDK/API/nfc/README.md

 boolean nsISystemAdapterNfc::isSupported (in unsigned short aModulation, in unsigned short aBaudRate)
 -----------------------------------------------------------------------------------------------------

-Tell if the current device supports the modulation and its baud rate.
+Tell if the current device supports the modulation and its baud rate

 <table>
 <caption>Parameters</caption>
 <colgroup>